Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Introduction

 \section{Introduction}

+Document comprehension involves interpreting words that can alter the meaning of the text based on their placement.
+For example, in the sentence \textit{``the movie was boring, but I was surprised by the ending"}, the word \textit{but} contrasts ideas.
+While traditional vector-based text representation methods lack the ability to capture the structural information of a text effectively, graph-based representation strategies explicitly seek to model relationships among different text elements (nodes) through associations between pairs of them (edges), capturing dependencies between text units and leveraging language structure.

-The predominant forms of text representation based on vectors make it non-trivial to recover much information about the structure of a given text.
-Graph-based text representation strategies instead explicitly seek to capture relationships among the different text elements (nodes) by the definition of associations between pairs of them (edges).
-While such ideas have a long history \citep[\emph{inter alia}]{hassan-banea-2006-random}, in recent years we have witnessed the rise of Graph Neural Network (GNN) models.
-These make it particularly appealing to convert even unstructured data into graphs to enable new forms of analysis and extract significant patterns by capturing dependencies between graph nodes via message passing.
+While such ideas have a long history \citep[\emph{inter alia}]{hassan-banea-2006-random, mihalcea-tarau-2004-textrank}, the rise of Graph Neural Network (GNN) models in recent years has made it particularly appealing to convert even unstructured data into graphs.
+The model can then capture relevant patterns while accounting for dependencies between graph nodes via message passing.

-For text classification, several different proposals of graph-based text representation schemes have been put forth, but the majority were introduced as a solution for a particular domain-specific task and validated on a limited range of datasets with a limited set of model architectures.
-Some of these were proposed before the introduction of GNNs and hence validated using graph mining techniques or classical machine learning models, making it difficult to assess their merits in modern settings.
+For text classification, numerous graph-based text representation schemes have been proposed and demonstrated the efficacy of graphs.
+However, most of them were designed for particular domain-specific tasks and validated only on short documents using a restricted set of model architectures \cite{yao2019graph, huang2022contexting, wang2023text}.
+Moreover, some of these proposals predate the introduction of GNNs and were validated using graph mining or classical machine learning models, making it challenging to determine the applicability and effectiveness of graphs in broader settings \cite{castillo2015author, castillo2017text}.

+Text classification increasingly extends beyond simple topic classification tasks, encompassing real-world challenges such as noisy texts, imbalanced labels, and much longer documents consisting of more than just a few paragraphs.
+Hence, a comprehensive assessment of the merits and drawbacks of different graph representations and methods in more diverse scenarios is needed.